Charles Shor

 Charles Shor is an American businessman and philanthropist from Cincinnati, Ohio.
 He served as the President and chief executive officer of the world's largest paper bag manufacturing company, Duro Bag Manufacturing from 1987 to 2014 before selling it to South Carolina-based Hilex Poly Co.
 LLC.

 Early life

 Shor was born in Cincinnati, Ohio, on April 2, 1954.
 His father, S. David Shor had started the Covington, Kentucky–based paper bag manufacturing business, Duro Bag Manufacturing the year before Charles was born.
 At this point, the company had one location with only a handful of employees.

 In 1976, Charles graduated from University of Michigan with a degree in economics.
 In 1977, Charles joined the family business where he worked alongside his father until the elder Shor's death in 1987, at which point Charles took over responsibilities as Duro Bag's chief executive officer.

 Epilepsy

 Early in life, Shor had only experienced intermittent seizures.
-However, after a kidnapping attempt and being promoted to president of Duro, Shor began to have seizures on an almost-daily basis.
+However, after a kidnapping attempt and being promoted to president of Duro, Shor began to have seizures frequently.
 Shortly after, he was diagnosed with epilepsy.

 Charles' epilepsy eventually inspired him to start the Charles L. Shor Foundation for Epilepsy Research.